-- Demonstrating a range of strategies that allows them to access/evaluate information and services whilst promoting their own health and that of others in their community valuing diversity and promoting inclusivity - Developing more complex skills in a range of physical activity settings water and land - Analysing how body control and coordination influence movement composition and performance - Learning to transfer skills and concepts across a variety of practical contexts athletics and ball skills - Refining their personal, social, critical/creative thinking skills as they participate in a range of activities group performances in creative movement and cultural storytelling activities - Investigating changes associated with puberty and practices that support reproductive health - Modifying movement skills and sequences in athletics, games and physical activity - Applying a range of tactics and strategies to a variety of sports large and small ball skills - Performing and evaluating individual and group routines creative movement and cultural story telling - Proposing and acting out realistic responses to a range of scenarios where an individual's safety may be at risk - Bronze Star Lifesaving
+- Demonstrating a range of strategies that allows them to access/evaluate information and services whilst promoting their own health and that of others in their community Developing more complex skills in a range of physical activity settings. - Learning to transfer skills and concepts across a variety of practical contexts. - Refining their personal, social, critical/creative thinking skills as they participate in a range of activities Modifying movement skills and sequences in sport and physical activity. - Applying a range of tactics and strategies to a variety of sports Performing and evaluating individual and group routines. - Proposing and acting out realistic responses to a range of scenarios where an individual's safety may be at risk.